 The Population Of North Korea

 North Korea tends to be a mysterious country and does not share information with the outside world.
-Hence, not much is known about its interior except for that which comes from non-North Korean agencies.
+Not much is known about its interior except for that which comes from non-North Korean agencies.
 Its population, for example, has been estimated at 24.45 million by the UN Population Division.
 The number is expected to grow to 24.55 million by 2100.
 There are 14.51 births per 1,000 individuals here and 9.18 deaths per 1,000.
 The life expectancy of North Koreans is 69.81 years.

 Of the current population, approximately 32% are under- or malnourished.
 Despite its concerning level of increasing hunger, the country has a large military force which involves millions of the population.
 Approximately 5.7 million people serve as reservists in the Peasant Red Guard.
 Another 1.19 million are on active duty in the Army, Navy, and Air Force.
 These military branches have an additional 600,000 reservists and 189,000 active paramilitary troops.
 This equates to approximately one-third of the population.